-Usborne Encyclopedia of World History encompasses what were at one point four separate books: Prehistoric World, Ancient World, Medieval World, and The Last 500 Years.
+The Usborne Encyclopedia of World History encompasses what were at one point four separate books: Prehistoric World, Ancient World, Medieval World, and The Last 500 Years.
 Usborne periodically updates this book, not changing the essential content as far as I can tell, apart from the most current events.
-The book includes internet links, but those links are to a site that directs you to the correct and current link.
+The book includes internet links, but those links are to a website that directs you to the correct and current page on the internet.
 This means you don't have to worry about links being out of date.

 This beautifully-illustrated history book can be used to cover the entire scope of world history.
 The target audience is approximately grades four through six, but older and younger children will likely also find it interesting.
 History and culture are combined as is appropriate for these grade levels.
 Although the text is broken up by illustrations, it flows in columns, making it fairly easy to read.
 Illustrations all have helpful descriptions—children are likely to browse through these books just “reading” illustrations and their descriptions.
 A timeline chart with illustrations is at the back of the book along with a glossary.
 Coverage of history is necessarily spotty, but this book should give children a general introduction to world history.